sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 * Support for picture and video testing

 ## 3. Prepare Models and Data
-If you use BM1684 chip, it is recommended to use TPU-NNTC to compile BModel, Pytorch model to export to torchscript model or onnx model before compilation; if you use BM1684X chip, it is recommended to use TPU-MLIR to compile BModel, Pytorch model to export to onnx model before compilation.
+It is recommended to use TPU-MLIR to compile BModel, Pytorch model to export to onnx model before compilation.
 For more information, please see [YOLOv5 Model Export](./docs/YOLOv5_Export_Guide_EN.md).

 At the same time, you need to prepare a dataset for testing and, if you quantify the model, a dataset for quantification.